 Production – Greg Haver, Clint Murphy

-Our third album (and the last one with most of us) was a little heavier than the others, which felt like a natural progression at the time.
+Our third album (and the last one with most of us) was a bit heavier than the others, which felt like a natural progression at the time.
 We’d been listening to a lot of Audioslave in the tour van and I think that came through.
 It was also a time of political conflict in the UK, with Brexit taking over everyone’s lives.
 Unfortunately, this was also the time when the conflicts within the band became to big to ignore.
 You can hear this in my lyrics to several of the songs, which indirectly refer to our building troubles.
 It made a hell of an album though.